fphammerle/location-guessing-game-telegram-bot/README.md

 ## Usage

 1. Launch bot: `location-guessing-game-telegram-bot --telegram-token-path file-containing-api-token --wikimap-export-path wikimap-export.json`
-2. Open a chat with the bot in Telegram by searching for the bot name previously sent to [BotFather](https://telegram.me/botfather)
+2. Open a chat with the bot in Telegram by searching for the bot's name previously sent to [BotFather](https://telegram.me/botfather)
-3. Send `/photo`, wait, and repeat
+3. Send message `/photo`, wait, and repeat
 4. Optionally add the bot to a group chat.

 ## Docker / Podman 🐳